elm-land/elm-land/docs/concepts/elm-land-json.md

 }
 ```

-There are no hidden defaults here, everything in this JSON file is explicit defined to prevent unexpected behavior.
-In the next version of Elm Land, missing fields will prevent Elm Land commands from working at all ( but we'll provide you with a helpful error message about what's missing! )
+There are no hidden defaults here, everything in this JSON file is explicitly defined to prevent unexpected behavior.
+When you run `elm-land server` or `elm-land build`, any missing fields in this file show a helpful message.
+That message will explain which fields are missing, and how you can fix the problem.

-Each section below will give you a detailed look into the purpose and type of each setting
+The sections below provide more details on the purpose of each individual field.

 ## app.elm